-If on May 3, 2019, your shares were registered directly in your name with our transfer agent, then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the meeting or vote by proxy.
-Whether or not you plan to attend the Annual Meeting, we urge you to vote your shares electronically over the Internet or by telephone, or by completing and returning a printed proxy card that you may request or that we may elect to deliver at a later time, to ensure your vote is counted.
+If on April 26, 2021, your shares were registered directly in your name with our transfer agent, then you are a stockholder of record.
+As a stockholder of record, you may vote directly through any of the following means: (1) electronically over the Internet, (2) by telephone, or (3) by completing and returning a printed proxy card that you may request or that we may elect to deliver at a later time, to ensure your vote is counted.